beginner-corp/docs.begin.com/src/shared/docs/en/guides/http-functions.md

 > ⏱ This tutorial is an introductory walkthrough on creating HTTP Functions with Begin.
-It should take fewer than 10 minutes.
+It should take less than 10 minutes.

 ## Begin HTTP Functions